SolidBlock-cn/mishanguc/UpdateLog-en.md

 Updated the following content:

 - Added features related to block light.
-- Adjusted the order of light blocks。
+- Adjusted the order of light blocks.
 - Now the same and connected strip light can have invisible face culled.
 - Adjusted the outline shape of large wall light and light tube to encompass the whole look.
 - Added thick stripped light; in former versions there were only stripp light tubes.